Our clothes are peculiar things.

 This is the power and the beauty of clothes.
 Unfortunately, though, the modern fashion industry made the connections, memories, and actual people behind our clothes invisible.
 The industry created an illusion that clothes are a quick and cheap commodity, made from unlimited resources and meant for fast consumption.
 This illusion also pushed us into a mindless race for trends and the need to buy more, which is taking a toll on our mental health.

-Meüne is my contribution to this.
-It is an attempt to honour and advocate for everything that takes to make high-quality, sustainable denim, as well as every person involved in making it.
+Meune is my contribution to this.
+It is an attempt to honour and advocate for everything that takes to make high-quality, sustainable upcycled clothes, as well as every person involved in making it.
 It is also a community of those who think deeply about fashion and are set to change it.

 With that said, I want to welcome you to this space.

-It took me over three years to fully develop Meüne.
-This journey included an actual trip through The Andes heights in Latin America, where I met the indigenous communities that will weave artisanal fabrics for our denim.
+It took me over three years to fully develop Meune.
+This journey included an actual trip through The Andes heights in Latin America, where I met the indigenous communities that will weave artisanal fabrics for our clothes.
 There were, of course, several pitfalls since I started.
 I embarked on this journey alone in a boat, without knowing how to sail nor where the final destination was.
 I was going back and forward more times than I can count.
-And yet, here we are: close to launching Meüne’s first sustainable denim jackets!
+And yet, here we are: close to launching Meune’s first collection!

 What can you expect here?